Phone: 9351 5281

 Research project description

-The research data will be a variety of the participants’ responses collected from questionnaire, focus group interview, individual interview, and documentation.
-With the assistance of qualitative descriptions and statistical procedures, the various perspectives on an effective reading program will then be analysed with regard to diversity in research participants’ backgrounds.
-This will help the researcher discuss how an effective EFL reading program could be implemented in Indonesian universities.
+The research data were a variety of the participants’ responses collected from questionnaire, focus group interview, individual interview, and documentation.
+With the assistance of qualitative descriptions and statistical procedures, the various perspectives on an effective reading program were then analysed with regard to diversity in research participants’ backgrounds.
+With particular concern for distinctive academic and cultural backgrounds existing in those three institutions, the study is expected to clarify not only the factors which may impact the reading instruction, but also uncover potential resources and perspectives on how EFL reading program could be appropriately implemented in Indonesian universities.

 AusAid Australian Development Scholarship 2003

 AusAid Australian Leadership Award 2010